0xzonee/ACTO/CONTRIBUTING.md

 Thank you for your interest in contributing to ACTO!
 This document provides guidelines and instructions for contributing.

+> **Note for SDK Users:** If you just want to use the SDK, install it from PyPI with `pip install actobotics`.
+This guide is for contributors who want to develop ACTO itself.

 ## Development Setup

 ### Prerequisites